aappddeevv/scalajs-reaction/README.md

   as redux.

 At the same time, it allows you to build your entire interface in scalajs-reaction.
-As long as your front-end solution can manage the model of scala.js's output (one large module for all scala.js code, not file-by-file/module-by-module), you should consider scalajs-react for your solution.
-By providing a thin veneer over hooks, it eschews abstractions and avoids getting in your way.
+As long as your front-end solution can manage the model of scala.js's output (one large module for all scala.js code, not file-by-file/module-by-module), you should consider scalajs-reaction for your solution.
+By providing a thin veneer over standard scala functions and hooks, it eschews abstractions and avoids getting in your way.

 * [Demo (WIP)](http://aappddeevv.github.io/scalajs-reaction/demo/index.html).
 * [Live Coding](https://www.youtube.com/watch?v=7on-oT2Naco): Uses the old API but still helpful.